Pittsburgh Flute Celebration

 “Her range of colors was astonishing, not only golden and silvery, but ranging from cool to edgy to filled with human warmth.”
 (Pittsburgh Tribune Review)

-Free and open to the public; No tickets required.
+Cost: Free and open to the public; No tickets required.